kubevela/kubevela.github.io/docs/deliver-app/helm.md

 - Chart Path: Chart package path, here we fill in: redis
 - Values: Custom parameters of Chart.
 Since we are using ACK cluster in the example, PV has a minimum capacity requirement, 15Gi.
 In the same way, other parameters can also be configured according to your cluster's status.

 After filling in the above parameters, click `Create` to complete the application creation and enter the application configuration page.
+The following steps will stay the same as you've learned in [Deploy First Application](../quick-start).

 ## Modify deployment parameters